core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    If the support for the EDHOC + OSCORE request is explicitly specified and the method defined in {{conversion}} is not explicitly specified, then the Client and Server MUST use it as conversion method.

-If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated to that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
+If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated with that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
 In such a case, the Client and Server MUST use the specified conversion method, which MAY be the one defined in {{conversion}}.

 # Web Linking # {#web-linking}

 {{Section 9.13 of I-D.ietf-lake-edhoc}} registers the resource type "core.edhoc", which can be used as target attribute in a web link {{RFC8288}} to an EDHOC resource, e.g., using a link-format document {{RFC6690}}.
 This enables Clients to discover the presence of EDHOC resources at a Server, possibly using the resource type as filter criterion.

-At the same time, the applicability statement associated to an EDHOC resource provides a number of information describing how the EDHOC protocol can be used through that resource.
+At the same time, the applicability statement associated with an EDHOC resource provides a number of information describing how the EDHOC protocol can be used through that resource.
 While a Client may become aware of the applicability statement through several means, it would be convenient to obtain its information elements upon discovering the EDHOC resources at the Server.
 This might aim at discovering especially the EDHOC resources whose associated applicability statement denotes a way of using EDHOC which is most suitable to the Client, e.g., with EDHOC cipher suites or authentication methods that the Client also supports or prefers.

-That is, it would be convenient that a Client discovering an EDHOC resource contextually obtains relevant pieces of information from the applicability statement associated to that resource.
+That is, it would be convenient that a Client discovering an EDHOC resource contextually obtains relevant pieces of information from the applicability statement associated with that resource.
 The resource discovery can occur by means of a direct interaction with the Server, or instead by means of the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, where the Server may have registered the links to its resources.

 In order to enable the above, this section defines a number of parameters, each of which can be optionally specified as a target attribute with the same name in the link to the respective EDHOC resource, or as filter criteria in a discovery request from the Client.
 When specifying these parameters in a link to an EDHOC resource, the target attribute rt="core.edhoc" MUST be included, and the same consistency rules defined in {{app-statements}} for the corresponding information elements of an applicability statement MUST be followed.